Woodford, Wiltshire: Notable buildings

-Heale House, near Middle Woodford, is Grade I listed and was built in 1670–1700 for Robert Hyde; its notable gardens were designed by Harold Peto.
+Heale House, near Middle Woodford, is Grade I listed and was enlarged in 1670–1700 for Robert Hyde; its notable gardens were designed by Harold Peto.
 Extensive additions in matching style were made to the house in 1894 by Detmar Blow.
 It is described by Pevsner as "a fine varied brick house with stone dressings".
+King Charles II stayed twice at Heale House in October 1651 during his escape.

 Also at Middle Woodford, the former water mill in flint and chalk chequerwork dates from the 18th century, and the village cross has a medieval plinth, base and shaft.

 At Lower Woodford, the 17th-century Manor House is Grade II listed.
 Avon Cottage, a timber-framed house originally built in the 15th century, was recased in red brick in the late 18th or early 19th century, with 20th-century additions to the south and east.
 The collar-beam roof was reconstructed in the late 16th or early 17th century when a ceiling was added in the hall.
 The Court House, on the east side of the road, on the site of the manor of the bishops of Salisbury, has one block from the 16th century and a second of 1840.